This knowledge base article answers the FAQs about Sophos Tamper Protection.

 Applies to the following Sophos products and versions Sophos Endpoint Security and Control 10.6.4Sophos Cloud Managed EndpointSophos Anti-Virus for Mac OS XEnterprise Console

 Tamper Protection is a feature that prevents unauthorized users and certain types of known malware from uninstalling Sophos security software or disabling it through the Sophos interface.
 Any attempt to disable tamper protection, either by an unauthorized user or malware causes a report/alert to be submitted to the central console.

 Tamper protection is not currently available on the free Sophos Home product.
 If your home computer is running Sophos Anti-Virus and appears to have tamper protection installed, you will need to ask the person who installed the Sophos software to disable the tamper protection.

-Sophos Central and UTM: Tamper Protection is enabled by default.
+Sophos Central: Tamper Protection is enabled by default.
 For Central, the password is generated automatically and cannot be set manually.

 Enterprise Console: You can enable Tamper Protection on an endpoint computer by applying a tamper protection policy.
 This is configured centrally from the console along with other policies, typically by the Sophos administrator who installed and set up the Sophos software.

 Standalone installations: Tamper protection is enabled and the password set by a local Administrator.
 This password is set for all users who log on.